Skip to main content

 Immediate Source of Acquisition

-This collection was donated by The Chattanooga Area Historical Association to the University of Tennessee at Chattanooga on behalf of Ann McCallie on 1978 November 30.
+This collection was donated by the Chattanooga Area Historical Association to the University of Tennessee at Chattanooga on behalf of Anne McCallie on 1978 November 30.

 Processing Information